andreujuanc/AutoProc/README.md

 `aprRequest` contains parsed information about from the request and query.
 AutoProcRequest

-### OnNeedExecutionAuthorization
+### OnPreExecute
 This is called before every execution.
 Return boolean.
-If true, then the request must be authenticated.
+If false, cancels the request.
+This can be used as a way to cancel unauthorized requests.

 `context` is the HttpContext